-I was tempted to title this post as how to “Spot A Bad Manager.”
+I was tempted to title this post as to how to “Spot A Bad Manager.”
 However, it got me thinking.
-The true root stems from the management is the actual Network.
-So technically I decided to continue with a Part 2 in How to Detect a Bad Psychic Network.
+The real root stems from the management is the actual Network.
+So technically, I decided to continue with Part 2 in How to Detect a Bad Psychic Network.

 The issue at hand is that most managers at Psychic Networks don’t have any education past High School.
-Though there is nothing wrong with that, using effective managerial tools requires and education, skills, and hopefully, experience.
-It also requires common sense and above all, it requires empathy.
+Though there is nothing wrong with that, using useful managerial tools requires and knowledge, skills, and, hopefully, experience.
+It also requires common sense, and above all, it requires empathy.

 In turn, they violated many aspects that an intelligent and healthy business wouldn’t.
-Yet the biggest issue was that they disguised independent contractors as employees by not allowing them to contract elsewhere.
-That is a major no-no. I’m familiar with a business outside of this industry that was audited by an agency.
+The biggest issue was that they disguised independent contractors as employees by not allowing them to contract elsewhere.
+That is a significant no-no. I’m familiar with a business outside of this industry that was audited by an agency.
 Sometimes a Psychic Network that is guilty of practices will shut down immediately or move overseas.

-Yet a more recent example of bad management is when a client files a complaint in terms of reading quality and customer service is more concerned about having the client come back.
-The proper way to handle a complaint is a balancing act.
+A more recent example of bad management is when a client files a complaint in terms of reading quality, and customer service is more concerned about having the client come back.
+The proper way to handle a claim is a balancing act.
 We believe the log of the recording should be inspected.
 Surely some consumers will try to dodge charges.
-Yet a reader should not have those monies deducted.
+A reader should not have those monies deducted.

-One network in particular, Sweatshopa, has many questionable practices: charging for payroll, payroll performed once a month (after the first), allowing “IOU” billing, refunds a client for any reason, forces the readers to give 3 free minutes, and the list goes on.
-However they staff management that handle psychics with very little experience and it shows!
+One network, in particular, Sweatshopa, has many questionable practices: charging for payroll distribution, payroll performed once a month (after the first), allowing “IOU” billing, refunds a client for any reason, forces the readers to give three free minutes, and the list goes on.
+However, the staff management that handles Psychics with minimal experience, and it shows!